Editorial Integrity: with regard to our editorial, the following sections detail our content policies and procedures.

 As with our standard operating procedure, each completed story is reviewed by a medical editor for accuracy, appropriateness of medical language, and proper characterization.
 The story is also reviewed for style, flow, punctuation, and readability.
 This is only when the story progresses from editing to publishing.

 When we license health and wellness content from third parties for publication, our senior editorial editors review the policies and procedures for consistency and without conflict of interest.
 Thus, the content is accurate, timely, and relevant at all times.

 Sponsored Content and Advertising

-As you access our web site, you will see that some content, buttons, badges, and banners are labeled Sponsored, From Our Sponsor, or Advertisement.
+As you access our website, you will see that some content, buttons, badges, and banners are labeled Sponsored, From Our Sponsor, or Advertisement.
 This content is not subject to the editorial policy.
-Content, buttons, badges, or banners labeled From Our Sponsor are still subject to policy established.
+Content, buttons, badges, or banners labeled From Our Sponsor are still subject to the policy established.

 You May Also Like To Read – The Best Of The Worst Exposed